Nevada Water Quality at a Glance

 Conservation and Sustainability

-- Drought Contingency Planning: Nevada contributes 8,000-10,000 acre-feet annually under the Lower Basin Drought Contingency Plan, with recovery credits available when Lake Mead levels improve above 1,110 feet.
+- Drought Contingency Planning: Nevada contributed 124,000 acre-feet in 2023 under the Lower Basin Drought Contingency Plan, with recovery credits available when Lake Mead levels improve above 1,110 feet.

-- Rural System Support: Dedicated funding through federal programs provides grants and technical assistance to smaller systems facing challenges with aging infrastructure and new regulatory requirements.
+- Rural System Support: Dedicated funding through federal programs provides grants and technical assistance to smaller systems facing challenges with aging infrastructure and new regulatory requirements, with particular focus on private wells where 22% exceed arsenic limits.

 Looking Forward: 2025-2030

 Nevada’s water quality and security landscape is defined by successful adaptation to extreme scarcity and emerging challenges.
 The state’s leadership in water conservation and proactive approach to PFAS monitoring positions Nevada well for meeting new federal regulations by 2029.
 However, continued success requires ongoing collaboration between federal agencies, state regulators, and water utilities to address Colorado River drought impacts, implement advanced treatment technologies, and ensure equitable access to safe drinking water across urban and rural communities.
+Special attention is needed for Northern Nevada’s private well users, where 22% of wells exceed EPA arsenic limits.
 Nevada’s experience managing water scarcity provides valuable lessons for other arid regions facing similar challenges from climate change and growing demands on limited water resources.

 Recommendations for Nevada Residents